-We partner with local community organizations in Jamaica to deliver trainings, collaborative workshops, grants and fundraising.
-We contribute our knowledge as accredited social workers, and in turn learn from the shared efforts of partnering professionals and community organizers in Jamaica to improve communities both in Jamaica and back in our global home countries.
+We partner with local community organizations in Jamaica to deliver trainings, collaborative workshops, grants, social work placements and fundraising.
+We contribute our knowledge and in turn learn from the shared efforts of partnering professionals and community organizers in Jamaica.

 About Our Partnerships

 I know it is sometimes hard to see how organizations influence a community via social media but the individuals within this community can speak for the dexterity of social inclusion as relations continue to build within it.
 Being a part of this community is the only way to truly understand the impact the Jahmeyka Project has once they are a part of your life.

 - Romaine "Sabuki" Allen